waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.3/readme.md

       </ul>
       </details>

-      ❗ If you get an error, spend a few moments troublshooting, but don't get blocked for too long, ask your team for help, or your coach if required.
+      ❗ If you get an error, spend a few moments troubleshooting, but don't get blocked for too long, ask your team for help, or your coach if required.
 There is a lot to learn in this hackathon, and you will miss out on some cool stuff if you spend too much time stuck here.

       ✔️ If everything worked, we are going to call the ARM template again, but override the `webAppName` parameter in the ARM template.